-The other day, I came across this thread on Reddit’s r/dataisbeautiful sub (Reddit has lured me down many a late night rabbit-hole’s latley.
+The other day, I came across this thread on Reddit’s r/dataisbeautiful sub (Reddit has lured me down many a late night rabbit-holes lately.
 Have you seen some of the stuff on there?!) from a programmer who created a graph to show the effect that media coverage had on app downloads for their to-do-list app.

 The graph illustrates how app downloads spiked by the hundreds when it was featured in Fast Company, Oprah and CNN.
 Not surprisingly, Oprah had the most explosive effect as pretty much everything she endorses takes off or becomes President of the United States.
 Her ‘O’ magazine catapulted the app from a few a downloads a day to over 800, with significant residual effects persisting for months after the feature.

 Here’s a look at the full graph:

 We often talk about the explosive power that PR can have in creating attention for our entrepreneurial endeavors and this graph illustrates some of it’s potential.
 Quite simply, the right placements in the right publications can drive tremendous upticks in lead generation, user acquisition, and overall growth.

 Case in point: BMV recently experienced this first-hand with one of our clients, Bark’N’Borrow.
 We helped the community for dog lovers, which offers users the chance to “borrow” dogs for play dates, with their official launch this past November.
-Prior to the launch, the company had been quietly testing their app in the Los Angeles area and really only had a handful of active users.
+Prior to the launch, the company had been quietly testing its app in the Los Angeles area and really only had a handful of active users.

 As part of the launch strategy, we secured a feature story in the New York Times.
 When the story hit on November 12, the results were, well… pretty F’ing incredible!
 As soon as the story ran online, we saw an explosion across social media.
 In just a couple of hours, the NYT piece had been shared over 10,000 times.
 And the buzz was just starting to snowball.